SSL Certificate Protocol

 Secure Sockets Layer (SSL) is the standard security technology for creating an encrypted link between a web server and a browser.
-This link ensures that all data passed between web server and browser remains private and secure.
+This link ensures that all data passed between a web server and a browser remains private and secure.
 SSL is an industry standard used by millions of websites in the protection of their online transactions with their customers.
 In order to generate an encrypted link (signified by the gold padlock in the information tool bar and for URL with https:// instead of http://), a web server requires an SSL Certificate.

 Why SSL is Essential

 If your mission is to provide customers with a positive experience you want your online customers to be confident that they can order from you safely and securely.
 Secure your online payment area so that customer data is protected from prying eyes.

 Look to Comodo™, the world-renowned Certification Authority, for your security Certificate.
 Comodo™ is the second largest Certification Authority in the world and is Web Trust compliant.
 Our business practices and processes have been rigorously audited by an independent auditor (KPMG), and meet AICPA (American Institute of Certified Public Accountants) guidelines.

 To qualify to receive a SSL Certificate from Comodo™ we perform a validation check that includes the ownership of web domain and other details pertaining to the legitimacy of your business.
 This level of validation provides customers with peace of mind when buying online.